The Last Days: The Ascension of Christ (In Like Manner)

 • Luk 19:15 KJV And it came to pass, that when he was returned, having received the kingdom, then he commanded these servants to be called unto him, to whom he had given the money, that he might know how much every man had gained by trading.

-Paul's Vision of Christ and The Ascension
+The Ascension and Paul's Vision of Christ

 • Act 9:3-7 KJV And as he journeyed, he came near Damascus: and suddenly there shined round about him a light from heaven: 4 And he fell to the earth, and heard a voice saying unto him, Saul, Saul, why persecutest thou me?
 5 And he said, Who art thou, Lord?
 And the Lord said, I am Jesus whom thou persecutest: it is hard for thee to kick against the pricks.
 6 And he trembling and astonished said, Lord, what wilt thou have me to do?
 And the Lord said unto him, Arise, and go into the city, and it shall be told thee what thou must do.
 7 And the men which journeyed with him stood speechless, hearing a voice, but seeing no man.

-Christ at His Resurrection and The Ascension...John 20:17
+The Ascension and Christ at His Resurrection

 • Joh 20:17 KJV Jesus saith unto her, Touch me not; for I am not yet ascended to my Father: but go to my brethren, and say unto them, I ascend unto my Father, and your Father; and to my God, and your God.

-‘…Touch me not…’ Jesus did not restrain Mary from touching Him for any scriptural or spiritual reason, He simply wanted Mary to go quickly and inform the dejected disciples of the good news of His Resurrection.
+Touch me not’ Jesus did not restrain Mary from touching Him for any spiritual reason, He simply wanted Mary to go quickly and inform the dejected disciples of the good news of His resurrection.

 A Quote from Adam Clarke's Commentary of the Bible